K-PaaS/application-platform-guide-eng/install/service/pipeline.md

 ## <div id='1'/> 1.
 Document Outline

 ### <div id='1.1'/> 1.1.
 Range
-This document (Distribution Pipeline Service Pack Installation Guide) describes how to install the distribution pipeline service pack, which is a service pack provided by PaaS-TA, using Bosh.
+This document (Distribution Pipeline Service Pack Installation Guide) describes how to install the distribution pipeline service pack, which is a service pack provided by K-PaaS, using Bosh.

 ### <div id='1.2'/> 1.2.
 Range
 The installation range was prepared based on the basic installation to verify the distribution pipeline service pack.